Death of James Dean: Car crash

 CHP captain Ernest Tripke and corporal Ronald Nelson were called to the scene.
 Before Tripke and Nelson arrived, Dean had been extricated from the Spyder's mangled wreckage, his left foot having been crushed between the clutch pedal and the brake pedal.
 He was critically injured because his vehicle had absorbed the brunt of the crash, and he suffered a broken neck and massive internal and external injuries.
 Hickman and Roth arrived at the scene approximately ten minutes after the crash, and Hickman assisted in the extrication of Dean from the wreckage.
 Nelson witnessed Dean, unconscious and dying, as he was placed into an ambulance and Wütherich, who had been thrown from the Spyder, lying nearly unconscious on the shoulder of the road next to the wrecked vehicle.

 Dean and Wütherich were taken in the same ambulance to the Paso Robles War Memorial Hospital, 28 mi away.
-Dean was pronounced dead on arrival at 6:20 p.m. by the attending emergency room physician, Dr. Robert Bossert.
+Dean was pronounced dead on arrival at 6:20 p.m. by the attending emergency room physician, Robert Bossert.
 The cause of death listed on Dean's death certificate is listed as a broken neck, multiple fractures of the upper and lower jaw, both arms broken and internal injuries.
 Beath wrote that Dean had died in the arms of his friend Hickman.
 Despite reports that Dean had been driving approximately 85 mph, Nelson estimated that the actual speed was around 55 mph based on the wreckage and the position of Dean's body.

 Wütherich survived the impact with a broken jaw and serious hip and femur injuries that required immediate surgery.
 Turnupseed was not seriously injured in the crash.
 He sustained facial bruises and a bloodied nose.
 After being interviewed by the CHP, Turnupseed hitchhiked in the dark to his home in Tulare.
 Roth took photographs of the crash scene later acquired by Seita Ohnishi, a retired Japanese businessman who erected a memorial near the site.